-Current assets as a percent of total assets increased to 25% at September 30, 2023 as compared to 23% at December 31, 2022 primarily due to the shift in certain assets from non-current to current as a result of the classification of assets held for sale as well as an increase in cash and cash equivalents (see note 3 of the notes to the consolidated financial statements (unaudited) included in this report).
+Current assets as a percent of total assets increased to 25% at September 30, 2023 as compared to 23% at December 31, 2022 primarily due to the shift in certain assets from non-current to current as a result of the classification of assets held for sale as well as an increase in cash and cash equivalents (see note 3 included in this report).
 The equity ratio, the ratio of our equity divided by total liabilities and shareholders' equity, remained stable at 43% at September 30, 2023 and December 31, 2022, respectively.
 ROIC decreased to 2.5% at September 30, 2023 as compared to 3.3% at December 31, 2022, due to lower operating income and higher tax expense, both negatively affected by the impacts from Legacy Portfolio Optimization.
 For further information on ROIC, see "II.
 Discussion of measures - Non-IFRS measures - Return on invested capital (ROIC) (Non-IFRS Measure)" above.